-This option lets you "force" the update of the local resources on the client machine when it connects.
+This option causes systematic updating of the local resources on the client machine when it connects.
 The local resources are the structural information related to the database that are stored on each client machine.

 As a rule, updating of the local resources is automatic when the structure of the database has been modified between two connections.
 Most of the time, this option is unnecessary.
 Nevertheless, in certain specific cases, it may be necessary to force the update.